Skip to main content

 The basics

 IUAA recommends sending a minimum of 1 email per month with a maximum of 2 emails per month.
 If you want to send a reminder about an event, try sending only one.
 Look at your open and click-through rates.
 If stats show less engagement than expected, the email wording or design may need to be revised before the next send.
-An “ask-a-friend” chain of personal calls or emails or a Facebook event or advertisement might be viable options to boost promotions.
+We recommend sending promotional emails within a week or two of the events.
+As social media is often the most effective platform for promotion, you may also consider using social media accounts to boost promotions.

 Photos, logos, and words are important.
 Remember that you’re an official representative of IU.
 Please consider the event’s title, the purpose, and how it’s being positioned.